vestjs/fork/README.md

 # fork
-how many forks can you fit into the fork menu on GitHub wihtout it saying to many forks.
+How many forks can you fit into the fork menu on GitHub wihtout it saying to many forks.